denoland/manual/getting_started/web_frameworks.md

 ### Ultra

-[Ultra](https://ultrajs.dev/) is a modern streaming React framework in Deno that supports ES modules, import maps, and web streams.
-It's another alternative to Aleph.
+[Ultra](https://ultrajs.dev/) is a modern streaming React framework for Deno that is another alternative to Aleph.
+It's a way to use React to build dynamic media-rich websites, similar to Next.js.

+Deno itself supports JSX and TypeScript out-of-the-box (and therefore Ultra does as well), but they don't work in the browser.
+Ultra takes over the task of transpiling JSK and TypeScript to regular JavaScript.

+Other highlights of Ultra include:

+- written in Deno.
+- powered by import maps.
+- 100% esm.
+- uses import maps in both development and production, which massively simplifies toolchains - you don't have to deal with heaps of bundling and transpilation.
+- source code is shipped in production, similar to how it's written.
+- imports, exports, work as they do in development.

 ### Lume

-[Lume](https://lume.land/) is a static site generator for Deno that supports any template engine and is blazingly fast.
+[Lume](https://lume.land/) is a static site generator for Deno that is inspired by other static site generators such Jekyll or Eleventy.
+It's simple to use and configure, while being super flexible.
+Highlights include:

+- Support for multiple file formats like markdown, yaml, javascript, typescript, jsx, nunjucks.
+- You can hook in any processor to transform assets, for example sass or postcss for CSS.
+- Since it's built for Deno, you don't have to install thousand of packages in `node_modules` or complex bundlers.
+Lume only installs what you need.

 ### Oak

+[Oak](https://deno.land/x/oak) is a web application framework for Deno, similar to Express in Node.js.

+As a middleware framework, Oak is the glue between your frontend application and a potential database or other data sources (e.g. REST APIs, GraphQL APIs).
+Just to give you an idea, the following is a list of common tech stacks to build client-server architectures:

+- React.js (Frontend) + Oak (Backend) + PostgreSQL (Database)
+- Vue.js (Frontend) + Oak (Backend) + MongoDB (Database)
+- Angular.js (Frontend) + Oak (Backend) + Neo4j (Database)

-[Oak](https://deno.land/x/oak) is a popular middleware framework for Deno based web apps / HTTP servers.
-It offers additional functionality over the native Deno HTTP server, including a basic router, JSON parser, middlewares, plugins, etc.
+Oak offers additional functionality over the native Deno HTTP server, including a basic router, JSON parser, middlewares, plugins, etc.

-If you have been using Express with Node.js, Oak is the rough equivalent for Deno.